spddheeraj/node-google-translate/README.md

 Google Translate API for Node
 =====================

-A Node.js module for working with the [Google Translate API](https://developers.google.com/translate/v2/using_rest).
+A Node.js module for working with the [Google Cloud Translation API](https://cloud.google.com/translate/docs/).

 Automatically handles bulk translations that exceed the Google Translation API query limit.